 will be designed with all users in mind, regardless of how they choose to travel.
 While the Mobility Action Plan emphasizes non-motorized travel with a particular emphasis on bicycling infrastructure, this Plan also acknowledges the importance of pedestrian infrastructure along with access to public transit.
+BATA has been an active partner throughout the Mobility Action Plan process, participating as a member of the Leadership Committee and sharing valuable insights on the system's function and relationship with other modes.
 Sidewalk and streetscape environments play a crucial role in Traverse City's mobility network, as they encourage walkability through its many neighborhoods and business districts.
 While there remains room for general improvement, the sidewalk network features extensive coverage - a testament to the City's emphasis on walkability over time.
 Sidewalks, crosswalks, and other pedestrian infrastructure improvements are included in the Mobility Action Plan; however since the bicycle network has historically been more lacking than the pedestrian network, the primary focus of the Plan is to enhance the City's bicycle infrastructure to achieve the community's vision of a balanced and complete mobility network.